CRISTAL (Copernicus Polar Ice and Snow Topography Altimeter)

 Overview

-With a launch planned in 2028, the Copernicus Polar Ice and Snow Topography Altimeter, CRISTAL, mission will carry, for the first time, a dual-frequency radar altimeter, and microwave radiometer, that will measure and monitor sea-ice thickness, overlying snow depth and ice-sheet elevations.
+The Copernicus Polar Ice and Snow Topography Altimeter, CRISTAL, mission will carry, for the first time, a dual-frequency radar altimeter, and microwave radiometer, that will measure and monitor sea-ice thickness, overlying snow depth and ice-sheet elevations.

 These data will support maritime operations in the polar oceans and contribute to a better understanding of climate processes.
 CRISTAL will also support applications related to coastal and inland waters, as well as providing observations of ocean topography.